defold/defold.github.io/extension-admob/index.md

 language: en
 github: https://github.com/defold/extension-admob
 title: Defold AdMob extension API documentation
-brief: This manual covers how to get use AdMob to show ads on iOS and Android in Defold.
+brief: This manual covers how to use AdMob to show ads on iOS and Android in Defold.
 ---

 # Defold AdMob extension API documentation